jonnonz1/nz-statute-book/acts/public/1997/adoption-intercountry-act-1997.md

 ### 29 Special provisions relating to parentage
 Amendment(s) incorporated in the Act(s).

-**Amendment to Births, Deaths, And Marriages Registration Act 1995**
+**Amendment to Births, Deaths, and Marriages Registration Act 1995**

 ### 30 Registration of overseas adoptions
 Amendment(s) incorporated in the Act(s).